Teaching Multicultural Kids Simple Chinese Characters

 Pictograms are a good starting point as the “graph” seems very similar to the character itself already.
 Some of them are also Chinese Radical, which is one of the critical knowledge to learn before continue learning more Chinese Characters.

 Without an appropriate environment, it is challenging to adopt a traditional Taiwanese education methodology with my multicultural kids in Spain.
 If you are also facing the same situation, it is vital to be flexible, let go of the traditional teaching method.
 Instead, focus on tailoring the lessons and materials for your multicultural kid’s learning style and build a positive interaction.
-For example: If the animal group is a big topic at home, then animal pictograph set is the “go-for” materials.
+For example: If the animal group is a big topic at home, then the animal pictograph set is the “go-for” material.

 3. Be a Story-teller